BALEHOK/learn/docs/index.md

 ```

 It's time to use the context in the controller.
-Here I'm going to use `DataContext` class directly.
+In this example I am going to use `DataContext` class directly.

 In our `Values` controller add new parameter to the constructor and update the CRUD methods.